timbeccue/observatory_simulator/README.md

 # observatory_simulator

-This code is intended to demonstrate a simple working example of communication between a client and an observatory.
+This code is intended to demonstrate a simple working example of communication between a client and an observatory using AWS services (sqs, dynamodb, s3).

 ### Observatory features:
 - Read from a config file and automatically starts simulated observatory sites for each site in the config.
 Generates AWS instances for each site.